metaproteomics/metaproteomics.github.io/_pages/collaborative_projects.md

 ---

-## Critical Assessment of Metaproteome Investigation (CAMPI): A Multi-Lab Comparison of Established Workflows
+## Critical Assessment of Metaproteome Investigation (CAMPI):<br>A Multi-Lab Comparison of Established Workflows

-*Abstract*

 Metaproteomics has matured into a powerful tool to assess functional interactions in microbial communities.
 While many metaproteomic workflows are available, the impact of method choice on results remains unclear.